About Relationships

 To define the way that objects interact with one another, you can specify relationships at the object-to-object and field-to-object levels.
 Some relationships are tied to standard fields that automatically link to new objects and are added by default during object creation.

 Relationships can define access rights to specific objects or fields or applications, list views included in dashboards, or users assigned to Service Teams or Crews.
-For instance, the Crew Shift field in the Crew object has a relationship with the Shift object, so that when you click the Crew Shift field, a list of shifts appears.
+For instance, the Shift field in the Crew object has a relationship with the Shift object, so that when you click the Shift field in a Crew record, a list of shifts appears.

 You can define the following types of relationships: